5 Steps to Re-Energise Your Nursing Career

-There are numerous challenges faced by hard-working nurses, and this can lead to feeling less than energetic about moving your career forward.
+There are numerous challenges faced by hardworking nurses, and these may cause you to feel less than energetic about moving your career forward.

-The first step in the nursing process is always assessment, and the same applies to the state of your career — you need data to create a plan.
+The first step in the nursing process is always assessment, and the same applies to your career - you need data to create a plan.

-A SWOT analysis is a common tool that can be applied to any aspect of your life, and consists of four areas:
+A SWOT analysis is a common tool that can be applied to any aspect of your life.
+It consists of four considerations: